What is Conjugated Linoleic Acid (CLA)?

 - The most notable one, possible increased insulin resistance, seems to occur in excessively overweight people.

-- Take CLA with protein to avoid possible nausea, stomach or digestion upset.
+- Take CLA with protein, just before or with a meal to avoid possible nausea, stomach or digestion upset.

 Questions about Conjugated Linoleic Acid?